 In this post, learn how to make sure your wooden pallets are safe to reuse before you start repurposing them!

-If you can’t find an IPPC code on the wooden pallet you want to use, it is best to steer clear and look for a pallet that does have this code.
+If you can’t find an IPPC stamp on the wooden pallet you want to use, it is best to steer clear and look for a pallet that does have this code.
 The code is what tells you how the pallet was prepared and treated.
 This is especially important for any reuse project that may involve the pallet being used by children or coming into contact with food.

 For instance, an example code might look like this: US – 11187 – HT.